tonifrankola/docs-monitor/how-to/citrix-xenapp/monitor-citrix-xenapp5-published-applications.md

 ### Install Citrix XenApp 5.0 SDK

-1. [Download the SDK](#internal/how-to/citrix-xenapp/monitor-citrix-xenapp5-published-applications) from Citrix web site. __Please note!
+1. [Download the SDK](http://www.citrix.com/static/cdn/archivedsdks/mfcom/5.0/mpssdk.msi) from Citrix web site. __Please note!
 Turn off your User Account Control in order for installation to be successful__.
 1. Follow the __Installation Wizard__ steps.
 1. Make sure that “__Register remote MFCOM server__” option is checked in.
 1. Enter the __Citrix Management Server__ name and click __Next__ to proceed and finish the installation.

-### Add SysKit Service User to the Citrix Farm Administrators group
+### Add SysKit Monitor Service User to the Citrix Farm Administrators group

 1. Navigate to the __Start__ > __Citrix__ > __Management Consoles__ > __Access Management Console__.
 1. Expand the __Citrix Resources__ section and the __XenApp__ subsection.
 Choose the Citrix farm and click on the __Administrators__ group.